Pattern Diagnostics

 What is a screen color test?

-A screen color test shows solid colors, gray fields, gradients, and contrast patterns so you can inspect visible display behavior.
-It helps reveal tint, uneven brightness, banding, suspicious marks, and broad color issues.
+A screen color test fills your display with fullscreen solid colors, gray, grayscale steps, a gradient, and a contrast pattern so you can inspect visible display behavior.
+It is free, runs online in the browser, and helps reveal tint, uneven brightness, banding, suspicious marks, and broad color issues.
 It does not professionally measure color accuracy.

 What does a white screen test show?